October Yoga Pose of the Month: Crow Pose

 This pose takes strength and determination, yet, to be honest, it looks harder than it is.
 That’s what makes it a good ‘party pose.’
 What’s that, you ask?
 You know, when you are at a party in Marin and after a couple cabernets, you start to do yoga.
 It happens all the time, right before hot-tubbing.

 Kidding aside, this is how to do this challenging arm balance:

-When you are ready, lift one knee at a time up onto the shelf you have created with your upper arm.
 When you first start out, it may be close to the elbows.
 Aim for the indentation between deltoid and tricep.
 That is what I am doing in this photo.
 Yoga purists will tell you that the knees are supposed to be up toward the armpits with the arms straight.
 That is surely more difficult and less accessible.
 The version I describe above is safe (minus the party and the cabernet) and I suggest you start with that.
-I love seeing the pride and joy when a person is successful in this pose.

-If you are feeling discouraged, try these two tricks:
+If you are feeling discouraged, try these two tricks (or treats)

 - Enter the pose with feet on a yoga block to help elevate your knees so you can get them onto the upper arms more easily.

 - Use a block under your head in front of you to create a tripod shape for a moment to stabilize as you lift your knees onto the upper arms.
 Once your knees are on your upper arms, slowly lift your head off the block.